Atthaualpha/knowledge-abyss/git/GIT_DIRECTORY.md

 *[:arrow_left: Go back to Git](./GIT.md)*

-Have you ever wonder what is inside the **.git** directory and what is the meaning of each folder and file?
-Well here we're going to answer those questions.
+Git as a database to keep track of changes also have some structure to achieve its purpose.

-The .git directory has the following structure
+The .git directory has the following structure and [here](https://git-scm.com/docs/gitrepository-layout) you can find the meaning of each element of its structure

 ```
 |- hooks/